magicznyleszek/job/src/leszek-pietrzak-cv.md

 ## Skills

 I have strong frontend development skills with some backend experience.
 I can do identity design, UI design and illustration - I mainly use Photoshop, Illustrator and InDesign.
 I am no stranger to Scrum, Kanban, recruitment, introducing new people into projects and copywriting.
 I’m familiar with all the OSs, but my favourite setup is MacOS with Atom.

-Technologies I would love to work with: JS (vanilla or ES6 Babel), Angular, React, NPM, cssnext and Jekyll.
+Technologies I would love to work with: __ES6__, __Angular__, __React__, __NPM__, __cssnext__ and __Jekyll__.
+I would also like to have __TDD__, __code reviews__, __pair programming__ and good planning with estimations.

-Some technologies I worked with: HTML (Twig), CSS (Compass, Sass, cssnext, BEM, MADCSS), JavaScript (CoffeeScript, ES6 Babel, Angular, React, Alt, Backbone, Phaser, Lodash, jQuery, TweenMax), TDD (Karma, Jasmine, PhantomJS), Grunt, NPM, Git, CEF, Jekyll, MySQL, PHP (Symfony2), Jira, Asana.
+Some technologies I worked with: HTML (Twig), CSS (Compass, Sass, cssnext, BEM, MADCSS), JavaScript (CoffeeScript, ES6 [Babel], Angular, React, Alt, Backbone, Phaser, Lodash, jQuery, TweenMax), TDD (Karma, Jasmine, PhantomJS), Grunt, NPM, Git, CEF, Jekyll, MySQL, PHP (Symfony2), Jira, Asana.

 ## Employment